embarklabs/blog/source/_posts/2020-02-18-wasm-ewasm-what-and-why.md

 Great! &nbsp; Now that we have Wasm introduced, explained, and out-of-the-way, we can move onto the (arguably) more important topic – ***eWasm***!
 So.. what exactly is eWasm?

-Simply put; eWasm is a restricted subset of Wasm to be used for contracts in Ethereum.
+Simply put; eWasm is a restricted subset of Wasm to be used for Smart Contracts in Ethereum.
 Much like Wasm, one of the biggest goals of eWasm is to be fast & efficient.
 To truly distinguish Ethereum as the *"World Computer",* we need to have a super performant VM.
 The current architecture of the VM is one of the greatest blockers to raw performance.

 As I mentioned in the Wasm section above; WebAssembly aims to execute at near native speed by taking advantage of common hardware capabilities available on a wide range of platforms.
 This will open the door for Ethereum to a wide array of uses that require performance/throughput.

 Security is another key goal.
-With the added performance gains from eWasm we will be able to implement parts of Ethereum such as the precompiled contract in the VM itself which will minimise our trusted computing base.
-WebAssembly is currently being designed as an open standard by a W3C Community Group and is actively being developed by engineers from Mozilla, Google, Microsoft, and Apple
+With the added performance gains from eWasm we will be able to implement parts of Ethereum such as the precompiled Smart Contract in the VM itself which will minimise our trusted computing base.
+WebAssembly is currently being designed as an open standard by a W3C Community Group and is actively being developed by engineers from Mozilla, Google, Microsoft, and Apple.